top of page

 Cold chain beer distribution refers to the process of keeping beer consistently refrigerated throughout its entire supply chain—from production to storage and retail.
 This method is crucial for preserving the delicate flavors and aromas that define fresh craft beer.

-Unlike mass-produced beers that are often pasteurized for extended shelf life, many craft beers are unpasteurized and contain live yeast, making them more susceptible to temperature fluctuations.
+Unlike mass-produced beers, which are often pasteurized for extended shelf life, many craft beers are unpasteurized and contain live yeast.
+This makes them more susceptible to temperature fluctuations.
 Without proper cold storage, these beers can quickly degrade, leading to off-flavors and a diminished drinking experience.

 Impact on Beer Shelf Life